X-POWER0/xnawiki/Web Articles/Riemers/Riemers3DXNA1Terrain04worldspace.md

     _effect.CurrentTechnique = _effect.Techniques["ColoredNoShading"];
 ```

 When you run this code, you will find that your triangle has disappeared.
 Why is that?
-Easy, because you haven't told MonoGame yet where to position the camera in your 3D World and where to look at!
+Easy, because you have not told MonoGame yet where to position the camera in your 3D World and where to look at!

 ## Preparing the camera

 To position our camera, we need to define some matrices. **Stop!! matrices?!?**

 First, a small word about matrices, we define our points in 3D space because our content is in 3D, however, our screen is in 2D, so logically we need a method that transforms our 3D points somehow into 2D space.
-This is done by multiplying our 3D positions with a matrix, if you multiply a 3D position with such a matrix, you get the transformed position that is cen be rendered on screen.
+This is done by multiplying our 3D positions with a matrix, if you multiply a 3D position with such a matrix, you get the transformed position that can be rendered on screen.
 (If you want to know more about matrices, you can find more info in the [Extra Reading section](https://github.com/SimonDarksideJ/XNAGameStudio/wiki#as-well-as-several-helpful-short-articles) of this site)

 Because there are a lot of properties that need to be defined when transforming our points from 3D world space to our 2D screen, we split this transformation into two steps, first, we define two matrices by adding these variables to the properties section of your class: